IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

 Conclusion (Essay)

-- Summarize the key points discussed in the essay, restating your opinion on the best approach to solving environmental issues.
+- Summarise the key points discussed in the essay, restating your opinion on the best approach to solving environmental issues.

 Time Management